|$949 – $1,999||Price Range||$849 – $1,399|

 Leesa is a mass-market foam mattress that’s tremendously popular and competes directly with Nectar, Casper, and several others.
 It’s designed and marketed to reach as many consumers as possible, which goes a long way in explaining why they selected a particular firmness level, construction, and price point.
 Keep in mind that Leesa also offers the Leesa Hybrid mattress, which has coils and is firmer and more expensive than the standard Leesa mattress.

-Let’s take a look inside the Nest Alexander Hybrid mattress, which will shed light on how it feels and why it feels that way.
+Let’s take a look inside the Nest Sparrow mattress, which will shed light on how it feels and why it feels that way.
 The first layer is extra-dense foam to support the rest of the mattress.
 The main support system of the bed, however, is the layer of 8″ pocketed coils.
 A quick word about pocketed coils—they offer support, durability, and bounce, but with the advantage of more efficiently reducing motion transfer, as compared to traditional innersprings.

 Keep in mind that the exact design of the bed will differ based on the firmness level you select, but the general outline of the construction still goes foam, coils, foam, pillow top.